rocketbro/ccc-av-team/AV Team/CLC Engineer/description_CLCEngineer.md

 ## Community Life Center (CLC) Engineer

-All Sunday School Prep operators must be reliable and quick to respond to communication.
+All CLC Engineers must be reliable and quick to respond to communication.

 - - -
 <br>